Accounting Ratios Meaning

 Here, we will list the formulas of all the accounting ratios on the basic functional classification discussed above:

 FAQs on Types of Ratio

 1. What are Financial Statements?

-Financial statements are the written records that communicate the business activities and the financial performance and also the position of the company.
-Financial statements are generally audited by the government agencies, accountants, firms, etc. this is done to ensure the accuracy of the statement so that it can be utilised for tax purposes, financing, or for investing purposes.
+Financial statements are written records that communicate the business activities and the financial performance of the company.
+Financial statements are generally audited by government agencies, accountants, firms, etc. this is done to ensure the accuracy of the statement so that it can be utilized for tax purposes, financing, or investing purposes.
 The financial statements include: